 - When your tortilla on the griddle gets small bubbles immediately go flip it over and wait for a few seconds and then remove it to a plate and start your next rolled tortilla on the griddle.

-- The tortillas will need to be just bubbling up but NOT browned to stay soft.
-Once they brown they tend to harden up very fast.
+- The tortillas will need to be just bubbling up but not browned to stay soft.

 - Make the homemade flour tortilla recipe and use the amount of dough you need.